HangCcZ/Full-Stack-Employee-Directory/README.md

 - [ ] Server side pagination
 - [x] Frontend layout based on Figma file
 - [ ] Implement search for employees
-- [ ] Implement data grouping by department, title, location
+- [ ] Implement data grouping(sorting) by department, title, location
+- [x] Form for employee creation
+- [ ] Form for employee update
-- [ ] Setup form for user creation, update and deletion
+- [ ] Modal for employee deletion
 - [ ] Testing on Frontend
 - [ ] More testing on Backend, specifically pagination
 - [ ] Animation?